JunboShen/JunboShen.github.io/_pages/about.md

 **Deep Learning Predicts Synergy Effect of Antibacterial Drug Combinations**
 *Supervised by Prof. Yu Li*
 2023.09 - Present
-- Predicting the synergy effects of drug combinations leveraging recent advances of foundation models in science.
+- Predicting the synergy effects of drug combinations on bacterial strains leveraging Genomic LLMs, GNNs for drug SMILEs, etc., for better interpretability.

 **AI for Computational Pathology**
 *Supervised by Prof. Sheng Wang*
 2024.06 - Present
-- Working on generative AI in pathology and medical imaging.
+- Working on foundation models for Whole Slide Images (WSIs) in pathology, and medical imaging.

 **Deep learning in broadband spectrum reconstruction from crystal responses**
 *Supervised by Prof. Chenyang Lu*